 On this page...

 The main car rental companies have offices in all railroad stations, airports, and larger cities.
 European rental cars will have manual transmissions unless you request an automatic.
 We recommend reserving a vehicle in advance, before coming to France.
-This French car rental service can help you find the best rates available from the major rental companies.

 In order to rent an automobile in France, you must be at least 20 years of age and have had a driving permit (license) for at least one year.
 Visitors staying less than 90 days and carrying a valid EU, international, or U.S. (state) license may drive in France.
 In the U.S., international licenses may be obtained from the American Automobile Association (AAA).
 It is mandatory to choose insurance coverage as offered in the rental terms.

 Vehicles drive on the right in France.
 Unless otherwise posted, speed limits are 50 km/h in towns, 80 km/h on the Paris ring roads (le périphérique), 90 km/h on country roads, 110 km/h on national highways, and 130 km/h on restricted access highways, or autoroutes.
 Driving in bus lanes is prohibited.
 The maximum legal concentration of blood alcohol is 0.5 grams per liter.

 The French rules for priorité à droite (yield right-of-way) are the opposite of the U.S.: A vehicle entering from the right has priority in cities and towns.
 Outside these areas, indicated by a yellow diamond sign, traffic on the more major road has priority.
 U-turns are not permitted, nor is crossing a solid white line.

 French law requires that all vehicle occupants wear seat belts.
 Children in particular must be restrained in approved child seats: rear-facing infant seats for children less than nine months old; child seats for children from nine months to four years old; booster seats for children from four to ten years old.
 On motorcyles and scooters, helmets are required for driver and passenger.